 - Use HEPA-fileted vacuum to remove the mold spores.

-Once you’ve got the carpet cleaned, don’t forget to keep the house well-ventilated.
+Don’t forget to keep the house well-ventilated.
 Increase air flow and reduce humidity can prevent black mold on the carpet from returning.